ptaiga/organizer/next.md

 - Today, Week -> Task viewing back transition leads to project of task
 - Into deleted projects showing deleted tasks (not active tasks by default)
 - There is no options to restore deleted projects
+- Sorting return to default after something operations.
+Maybe to use save in user's model setting of sort and also different other.